 Generally, there are not many restrictions as to what bets you can place and sports you can bet on.
 The only real restrictions are that you can not bet on college props, which seems to be a standard in the US market.
 Other than that, your options include:

-- Moneyline: The simplest of bets, as you are just betting on who is going to win.
+- Moneyline: The simplest of bets, as you are just betting on who is going to win the game.

 - Spread: The favorite will be giving points to the underdog to help even the playing field.

-- Totals (Over/Under): Betting on how many points will be scored in a match.
+- Totals (Over/Under): Betting on how many total points will be scored in a match.